OPEnSLab-OSU/Loom/README.md

 ### OSC Interpreter

+**Note:** This section is a subset of the much more comprehensive Loom Translator documentation, which can be found in the ReadMe_Loom_Translator.h file of the library.

 Open Sound Control (OSC) is the transmission protocol used by Project Loom.
 The Arduino OSC implementation, along with more information about OSC, can be found [here](https://github.com/CNMAT/OSC).